 With winter starting to wane and the promise of spring soirees and summer afternoons with friends looming in the future, I have created the most perfect fresh burrito bowl for your next Mexican themed lunch party - Crispy Salmon Burrito Bowls.
 A vibrant and colourful bowl bursting with the most insane flavours - lime and coriander rice, grilled corn and pineapple, fresh bean and avo salsa and perfectly grilled salmon.

 If I were to classify myself based on my eating habits, I would say that I am a Pescatarian.
 Along with lots of fresh vegetables, fruit, grains, nuts and seeds; seafood makes a steady and delicious appearance on my plate every week.
 It isn’t just me.
 My boys love their seafood too.

-I love using their fresh range.
-My favourite would have to be the Tassal Tasmanian Salmon Skin-On and Skin-Off fillets.
+I love having salmon fillets on hand.
 Having a couple of these in my fridge means that I can quickly put together an abundant quinoa and salmon salad on work days for lunch or create fabulous party bowls brimming with flavour for a weekend fiesta with friends.

-For this recipe, I have used the Tassal Fresh Tasmanian Salmon Skin-Off fillets.
-I start out with marinating the salmon.
+For this recipe, I have used the salmon fillets with their skin off.
+I start out by marinating the salmon.
 Then I like to do most of my prep in advance, mainly the lime and coriander rice, the beans and the caramelised pineapple.
 When it is time to assemble the bowls, I chop up the avocados, grill the salmon and heat up the rice and beans.
 It always goes like clockwork and looks absolutely fantastic.
 The different elements come together beautifully and really lift the flavour of the salmon.
 Guests at my gatherings always get very excited because every mouthful is like an adventure.
 Recipe can be easily doubled to serve eight and takes the fuss out of entertaining.
 Whip up a couple of margaritas or agua frescas and you are good to go.